Peterborough County tourism operators and business owners servicing the visitor economy invited to ‘Tourism Talks’

 “The more we know about what businesses are facing or wanting to see, the better work we can do from an advocacy standpoint,” Bertrand says.
 “The Chamber is a wonderful advocacy arm for not just tourism businesses, but all businesses.
 When it comes to challenges that businesses face, they can take some of this information and they can bubble it up and advocate on behalf of businesses in Peterborough.”

-Although not required to attend a Tourism Talks session, advance registration is encouraged at www.ptbocounty.ca/en/exploring/tourism-roundtables.aspx.
+Although not required to attend a Tourism Talks session, advance registration is encouraged and can be done by visiting www.ptbocounty.ca/en/exploring/tourism-roundtables.aspx.